patmooney/wabsnet/README.md

    - ~~download all/files of interest~~
    - some files may be too large to download in the time window requiring further key decrypting
    - this all leads to the user having to write fully automated code (and perhaps interface?)
+- Applications should be installed manually, should start with only apps and help?
 - Files on the user's computer may be a huge quantity of people's information which will need to be looked up online to identify a target
 - Should be other ways in order to access IP address for other users.
 - Maybe an online resource like a audio streaming site can be compromised and you can port-tunner through it to track user data packets